thiagodp/concordialang/docs/language/en.md

 - When a reference to a user interface element is informed **without a value**, values will be produced for the generated test cases, **according to the test goal**;

-Example 1: Test case produced from the previous template.
+Example 1: Test case produced from the previous variant.
 Valid input.
 ```
 @generated
 @scenario( Successful Login ) # needed only if declared in a external file ?